 Practical Nursing (L.P.N.)

-Carl Sandburg College offers a one-year certificate in Practical Nursing.
+Carl Sandburg College offers a certificate in Practical Nursing.
 The Practical Nursing program prepares the student for basic nursing practice per the scope of practice.
 As a member of the health care team, the Licensed Practical Nurse works under the direction of a registered professional nurse or an advanced practice registered nurse or as directed by a physician assistant, physician, dentist, or podiatric physician in a variety of health care settings.
 The LPN collaborates with assessing conditions and interventions, developing a plan of care, provides teaching and counseling to patients, provides bedside care with skills of taking vital signs, prepares and administers medication and treatments, and therapeutic communication.

 Most health care facilities provide a safe and comfortable working environment.
 Working hours may include various shifts; including 8 or 12 hours, weekends, and holidays.
 Schools, offices, and clinics may offer more traditional hours.
 The Licensed Practical Nurse provides direct patient care and must be able to obtain the knowledge (cognitive function), skills (psychomotor function), and demonstrate professionalism (affective function).
 Please refer to the Essential Skills & Abilities of LPN to determine if you are able to meet these functions with or without reasonable accommodations.

 Employment opportunities include, but are not limited to hospitals, long-term care/rehabilitation facilities, clinics and physician offices, schools, home health agencies, and dialysis centers.
 It is projected that employment of LPNs will grow 16% from 2014 to 2024, much faster than the average for all occupations.
 As the baby-boom population ages, the overall need for healthcare services is expected to increase.
 There will be an increased need for LPNs in residential care facilities and in home health environments to care for older patients.
 Bureau of Labor Statistics, U.S. Department of Labor.